 The the final cost of Provincial Land Transfer Tax, Municipal Land Transfer Tax, Title insurance and other government fees can only be provided once we process all your information .

-To receive a personalized quote, enter your transaction details and your email address and then press the “Email Quote”button.
+To receive a personalized quote, enter your email address and your transaction details.

 Closing Costs F.A.Q.